vincecampanale/blog/_drafts/2017-06-07-new-keyword.markdown

 ```
 1) Creates a new (empty) object
 2) Gets the prototype of the constructor function (Car) and sets it as the empty object's prototype
-3) Calls the constructor function with the new empty object as `this` (more on this (ha) step later)
+3) Calls the constructor function with the new empty object as `this`
 4) Return the new object
 ```

-Now, what does this process look like in computer words?
+What does this process look like in computer words?

 *Note:* In order to reimplement `new` we will have to pass in the constructor and it's arguments separately.